 The charts on the following pages show the projections under each of these theoretical scenarios.
 The contribution charts include a red line representing the baseline projections shown above to facilitate the comparison between the particular scenario and the projections assuming all assumptions are met.
+Supplemental COLAs for future years are calculated based on returns in excess of the expected rate of return.
+No Supplemental COLAs are assumed in years where there are no excess returns.
 The contribution rates are shown before any cost-sharing adjustments.

-One-Year Negative Shock Scenario: -12.5% return FYE 2016, 7.5% after
+One-Year Negative Shock Scenario: -13.3% return FYE 2017, 7.5% after

-One-Year Positive Shock Scenario: 28.7% return FYE 2016, 7.5% after
+One-Year Positive Shock Scenario: 27.5% return FYE 2017, 7.5% after

-Five-Year Moderate Negative Scenario: 4.3% return FYE 2016-2020, 7.5% after
+Five-Year Moderate Negative Scenario: 3.4% return FYE 2017-2021, 7.5% after

-Five-Year Moderate Positive Scenario: 11.9% return FYE 2016-2020, 7.5% after
+Five-Year Moderate Positive Scenario: 10.8% return FYE 2017-2021, 7.5% after

-Five-Year Significant Negative Scenario: -1.1% return FYE 2016-2020, 7.5% after
+Five-Year Significant Negative Scenario: -2.0% return FYE 2017-2021, 7.5% after

-Five-Year Significant Positive Scenario: 17.3% return FYE 2016-2020, 7.5% after
+Five-Year Significant Positive Scenario: 16.2% return FYE 2017-2021, 7.5% after

 The scenarios show that actual future investment returns have a significant impact on future contribution rates.
-The positive economic scenarios all result in the payment of Supplemental COLAs and the employer contribution rate declining to 0% before the end of the projection period.
-The five-year significant positive scenario shows a rapid decline in the employer contribution rate to 0% by FYE 2024 while both the five-year positive moderate and one-year positive shock scenarios show more gradual declines with both reaching 0% for FYE 2035.
-The negative scenarios, on the other hand, result in employer contribution rates increasing to between 27% and 40% from the current contribution rate of 21.4%.
-The one-year negative shock and the five-year significant negative scenarios result in relatively rapid increases in the contribution rate to 30% and 40% of payroll respectively.
+The positive economic scenarios all result in the payment of Supplemental COLAs to both Pre-96 and Post-96 Retirees.
+The employer contribution rates decline to 16% or lower before the end of the projection period.
+The five-year significant positive scenario shows a slight increase in the first three years then a steady decline in the employer contribution rate to 0.0% by FYE 2028, while both the five-year positive moderate and one-year positive shock scenarios show more gradual declines to 14.3% and 11.4% respectively by FYE 2028.
+Conversely, the one-year negative shock and the five-year significant negative scenarios result in relatively rapid increases in the contribution rate to between 32% and 43% of payroll respectively from the current contribution rate of 23.5%.
 The five-year moderate negative scenario results in a more gradual increase in the contribution rate.